hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 ### :heart:Q236.
 [Lowest Common Ancestor of a Binary Tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/)

+* The basic idea is to find a node in a binary tree

 * ```java
   class Solution {
       public TreeNode lowestCommonAncestor(TreeNode root, TreeNode p, TreeNode q) {